 Brisbane City Councillors are representing larger and larger wards throughout Brisbane, with an average current enrolment of 29,699 voters.
 The ECQ may like to give further consideration to a major review by adding new wards on the North and South sides to ensure that Brisbane City Council wards remain representative of local communities not major electoral areas, similar in size to many state seats.

-Should you require any additional information or email please do not hesitate to call me on
+Should you require any additional information please do not hesitate to call me on or email

-Yours sincerely

--

-Nicole Johnston